tanvibhakta/handbook/1-Employment Policies/Prevention of Sexual Harassment.md

 If you are working for our organization and in the course of your work, you have been sexually harassed by anyone through means which are mentioned above, we urge you to come forward with a written complaint as early as you can.
 Your complaint will be taken seriously and confidentiality will be maintained by us in the matter.
 We have zero tolerance towards such practices once they are proven.

-1. A complaint with respect to sexual harassment may be made by a written or electronic application addressed to ***the Internal Complaints Committee, through the President***/***or to any member of the Internal Complaints Committee,*** or via the following dedicated email address: [harassment@obvious.in](mailto:harassment@obvious.in)
+1. A complaint with respect to sexual harassment may be made by a written or electronic application addressed to ***the Internal Complaints Committee, through the President***/***or to any member of the Internal Complaints Committee,*** or via the following dedicated email address: [posh-committee@obvious.in](mailto:posh-committee@obvious.in)
 2. The complaint must be given to the persons specified above within 3 months of the occurrence *(the complaint can be made within 6 months if the person is able to prove that there were some exceptional circumstances due to which complaint could not be made earlier)* and we advise you to be vigilant and keep any document with you which can be used to substantiate an allegation.
 The redressal system will work based on other evidence if you cannot produce any documentary evidence.

 If the complainant cannot make a written complaint because of physical or mental incapacity or death, their legal heirs can make the complaint on their behalf.